MurrellGroup/MurrellGroupRegistry/README.md

 pkg"registry add https://github.com/MurrellGroup/MurrellGroupRegistry"
 ```

+Once installed, using packages in this registry is as simple as using any other.

 ## Registering a package

 A package can be registered in MurrellGroupRegistry using [LocalRegistry.jl](https://github.com/GunnarFarneback/LocalRegistry.jl), which may be added to your global environment: